 After making your visit to the shrine don’t miss the views of Kada’s Pacific Ocean inlet, with a brief walk to the beach and pier.
 If you’re there around sunset you may catch locals gathering on the pier to fish.
 Parents, children, the elderly and teenagers biking with their fishing poles all set up along the water with tackle and bait in hand.
 You won’t regret making the trip out to Kada as you take in this portrait of life in a fisherman’s village with the sun setting behind the islands of the Kiisuido Straight.

+If you’re coming to Kada from Namba or Kansai Airport it is best to find your fastest route to Wakayamashi Station by Nankai Railways.
+There are many express lines that can help get you there and with NANKAI ALL LINE 2day Pass covered.
+At Wakayamshi transfer to Nankai Kada Line’s medetai densha, which will bring you straight to Kada Station.
 Although closed off from public access, the canal can be viewed from the street, providing an elevated view.
 Here, you can see the whole canal and its surrounds – trees lining both sides of the canal providing a tranquil setting matching the sound of the flowing water.
 This is a nice hidden spot that hasn’t been discovered by tourists yet and there was no one there when I went.

 I’m an American journalist and editor based in Tokyo.
 After nearly 20 years living in Japan, I’m still discovering new and exciting places in Japan outside of Tokyo and off the beaten path, such as the ancient “Kumano Kodo" pilgrimage trails and the charming seaside fishing village, Kada.